Causative agent

 Management

-Clinical management for STEC infection is usually supportive.
+Treatment for STEC infection is usually supportive.
 Fluid and electrolyte replacement is important when there is severe diarrhoea.
-Patients with kidney failure may require specific supportive treatment and transfusion.
+Antibiotics are not recommended, and are likely to increase the risk of HUS.
+Patients with HUS may require specific supportive treatment and blood transfusion.

 Prevention

 Preventive measures for STEC infection are similar to those recommended for other foodborne diseases.
-Public are urged to observe good personal and food hygiene:
+Members of the public are advised to observe good personal and food hygiene: